renesas/ble-sdk6-examples/connectivity/Advertising(burst)/Readme.md

 - This example works also on the DA1453x DEVKT-P with with any DA1453x Daughterboard and with the same UART connection.
 	![Motherboard_Hardware_Configuration_DA14531](assets/da14535.svg)
-The user manuals for the development kits can be found:

-- [Here](https://www.dialog-semiconductor.com/products/da14531-development-kit-pro) for the DA145xxDEVKT-P PRO-Motherboard.

 ## Software Configuration
 - Download the [SDK6 latest version](https://www.renesas.com/sdk6_latest)
 - Install SEGGER’s J-Link tools.
 - If using e² studio with LLVM instead of Keil, ensure your project settings are adjusted accordingly (instructions below).

 ## Using e² studio with LLVM
 Setup for e² studio

 #.
 Switching to e² studio: Instead of using Keil, you can use e² studio with LLVM as the compiler toolchain.
 Make sure your project is configured for LLVM by selecting the appropriate toolchain in e² studio.